AnujanKopu/Multi-Purpose-Discord-Bot/README.md

 This bot is hosted on [replit](https://replit.com/@Anuj1/Discord-Bot#main.py).

-Automates simple processes like saving deleted messages,editing messages,creating special quotes,shortening links and set reminders for certain days.
+Automates simple processes like saving deleted messages and edited messages,creating special quotes, and shortening links.

 🛠️ Hosting